 That’s got to be the quickest way to clay a car, and it’s much more affordable.
 It worked just fine for me, as I had plenty of lubrication the entire time.

 The end result was a smooth car.
 Slicker than ever.
 I was very impressed with myself when I was done, because at this point I could tell how clean the car had become and knew it was ready for the next step.

 Step 3: Meguiar’s Ultimate Compound

-This is why I purchased my Avid Power DA Polisher, and I was very excited to try it out on my car.
+This is why I purchased my Avid Power DA Polisher (you can read my review here) and I was very excited to try it out on my car.
 It was also my first time using Meguiars Ultimate Compound.
 I did a test spot on the hood, and was shocked at how well it worked.

 All the light scratches on my hood were gone almost immediately.
 I had the power setting on my DA polisher at around 4-4.5, and overlapped each area thoroughly.
 Taking my time, I did the entire car in about 2 hours.
 It’s time consuming, but I wanted to do the best job possible as the car had never been waxed or polished in over 10 years.